Wireless Broadband Internet Service

 - Terrain (mountains or ridges)

 If your view of our transmitter site is blocked, you might not be able to receive wireless service.
 Keep in mind that if the ABC transmitter site is not visible from ground level, it may be visible from your rooftop.

 In certain circumstances, we can build a tower or other structure to raise the antenna high enough to obtain line-sight.

 I can see your transmitter site.
 Is that enough?

 Not quite.
 In determining line-sight, we must take into account the Fresnel Zone effect.
-If obstructions, such as a mountains or buildings, are too close to the signal path, it will hamper the radio signal.
+If obstructions such as mountains or buildings are too close to the signal path, they will hamper the radio signal.
 In other words, the radio path between the transmitter and receiver requires a certain amount of clearance.
-If your path to the transmitter does not have adequate clearance, your service could be or could become unreliable.
+If your path to the transmitter does not have adequate clearance, your service could be (or could become) unreliable.
 Often this can be fixed by raising the antenna.

-The Fresnel zone describes the area that the radio waves spread out into, after leaving the antenna.
-The amount of spreading determines the Fresnel zone radius, which is the clearance required in the radio path.
+The Fresnel Zone is the area that radio waves spread out into after leaving the antenna.
+The amount of spreading determines the Fresnel Zone radius, which is the clearance required for the radio path.

 As shown above, the trees are blocking part of the signal.
-In time, as the trees grow, they could block the entire signal.
-This can cause frustration for both parties and should be monitored to ensure adequate signal levels.
+As the trees grow, they could block the entire signal.
+This can cause frustration for us both and should be monitored to ensure adequate signal levels.

-In order to join our private networks we require minimum signal levels at your location.
-Our technician can do a site survey of your location on request.
-If you would like to do your own site survey, our technicians can also assist you over the phone.
+In order to join our private networks, we require minimum signal levels at your location.
+Our technicians can do a site survey of your location on request.
+If you would like to do your own site survey, our technicians can help you over the phone.

-A strong signal level will ensure a reliable Internet connection.
+A strong signal level better ensures a reliable internet connection.